Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 created regarding the following algorithm:

 1. key = LoRaWAN AppSKey
-2. string = devEui in HEX representation, padded to 128 bits by 0 on the left
+2. string = devEui in HEX representation, padded to 128 bits by adding 0 as most significant bits
 3. output = aes128_encrypt(key, string)
-4. IID = 8 least significant bytes of output
+4. IID = 64 least significant bits of output

 aes128_encrypt algorithm is the generic algorithm described in IEEE802.15.4/2006 Annex B [IEEE802154].
 It has been chosen as it is already used by devices for